padiketeku/EnvMonMod/EMM-Prac-4-Land Clearing.md

 ## Study area and cloud masking code

 This code is used in previous practical activities and relevant for this project, hence carried across.
+You may not need this.

 ```JavaScript
 //region of interest is the Daly River catchment of the Northern Territory, Australia